 Biggest Tires on Stock Chevy Colorado – With a small 2-3” lift kit

-This is the recommended option if you are planning on using the vehicle for off road use or overlanding applications.
-You will achieve the best off road off-road capability, ride comfort, as well as load carrying ability with this option.
-Load carrying ability is of vital importance when doing overlanding, since you are carrying gear, storage, fuel, water, shade.
-Rooftop tents, recovery gear and more.
+This is the recommended option if you are planning on using the vehicle for off-road use or Overlanding applications.
+You will achieve the best off-road capability, ride comfort, as well as load-carrying ability with this option.
+Load-carrying ability is of vital importance when doing Overlanding since you are carrying gear, storage, fuel, water, shade.
+Rooftop tents, recovery gear, and more.

-The Eibach kits are popular since they are relatively inexpensive and offers all of the above-mentioned features.
+The Eibach kits are popular since they are relatively inexpensive and offer all of the above-mentioned features.

 Once you go closer to 33-inch tires, there will be more need to do fender trimming to accommodate the wider tires.
 You will also need to increase the backspacing of the stock rim, to create more clearance inside the wheel well as well as the upper wishbone control arm.